 A 2010 study of 3,000 women using Avastin for breast cancer showed that the drug was ineffective at prolonging life expectancies.
 As a result, an advisory committee of oncologists voted twelve to one to remove Avastin’s breast cancer indication.

 On Nov.
 18, 2011, the FDA followed suit and revoked Avastin’s indication for metastic breast cancer due to its ineffectiveness.
 There hasn’t been an Avastin recall, however.
 The drug remains on the market as a treatment for other cancers, and therefore can still be prescribed off-label to breast cancer patients.
 Not all breast cancer patients will be able to afford it, though.
-It costs around $88,000 a year, and—while Medicare will cover it—private insurers may not cover it for breast cancer patients any longer.
+It costs around $88,000 a year, but while Medicare will cover it, private insurers may not cover it for breast cancer patients any longer.

 In February 2012, regulators in Europe and in the United States discovered that someone had sold 19 medical practices counterfeit Avastin.
 They traced the products to a distributor called “Quality Specialty Products” (QSP), which may have also worked under the name “Montana Health Care Solutions.”
 Another company called Volunteer Distribution of Gainsborough, Tennessee may have distributed QSP’s counterfeit Avastin.
 The FDA’s Web site contains images of the packages QSP used.
 The counterfeit Avastin has “Roche” printed on its labels instead of “Genentech,” and the lots numbers are B6010, B6011, B86017.
 Genentech uses six-digit batch numbers with no letters, and it includes expiration dates on its products’ labels.
 The counterfeit Avastin is mostly harmless so long as patients don’t use it in high doses, but it lacks the bevacizumab that is meant to treat cancer.
 There is no reason to believe that the counterfeit drugs will lead to an Avastin recall.